 Can someone please direct me to info on how to calculate upper and lower explosion limits within a automotive paint booth.
 Any help would be greatly appreciated.James Rhoades

-The information you seek on lower explosive limits can be found in the publication NFPA 33 [link is to spec at TechStreet] Standard for Spray Application Using Flammable or Combustible Materials.
+The information you seek on lower explosive limits can be found in the publication NFPA 33 [link by ed. to spec at TechStreet] Standard for Spray Application Using Flammable or Combustible Materials.
 If your need relates to powder coating, be aware that a typo exists in the illustrated calculation, the text describing the calculation is correct.

 The National Fire Protection Association (NFPA) web page is at http://www.nfpa.org.Jeff Hagerlin

 I am looking for mfg's of economically priced LEL Meters, Do you have any suggestions of places to look.Thanks, JoeJoseph J. Gulley

 I have found that GDS in santa fe Texas has cost effective lel monitors for any gas I have come across.john hopkins